-Furthermore, this one-year growth rate has been lower than its average earnings growth rate over the past 5 years of 10.0%, indicating the rate at which SN. is growing has slowed down.
-Why is this?
-Well, let’s take a look at what’s transpiring with margins and whether the entire industry is experiencing the hit as well.
+Furthermore, this one-year growth rate has been lower than its average earnings growth rate over the past 5 years of 7.9%, indicating the rate at which SN. is growing has slowed down.
+What could be happening here?
+Well, let's look at what's transpiring with margins and if the whole industry is experiencing the hit as well.

-In terms of returns from investment, Smith & Nephew has fallen short of achieving a 20% return on equity (ROE), recording 14% instead.
-Furthermore, its return on assets (ROA) of 8.9% is below the GB Medical Equipment industry of 8.9%, indicating Smith & Nephew's are utilized less efficiently.
-However, its return on capital (ROC), which also accounts for Smith & Nephew’s debt level, has increased over the past 3 years from 13% to 15%.
+In terms of returns from investment, Smith & Nephew has fallen short of achieving a 20% return on equity (ROE), recording 12% instead.
+Furthermore, its return on assets (ROA) of 7.0% is below the GB Medical Equipment industry of 8.2%, indicating Smith & Nephew's are utilized less efficiently.
+And finally, its return on capital (ROC), which also accounts for Smith & Nephew’s debt level, has declined over the past 3 years from 15% to 12%.

 What does this mean?

 While past data is useful, it doesn’t tell the whole story.
-Companies that are profitable, but have unpredictable earnings, can have many factors affecting its business.
-I recommend you continue to research Smith & Nephew to get a more holistic view of the stock by looking at:
+Usually companies that face an extended period of reduction in earnings are undergoing some sort of reinvestment phase Although, if the entire industry is struggling to grow over time, it may be a sign of a structural shift, which makes Smith & Nephew and its peers a higher risk investment.
+I suggest you continue to research Smith & Nephew to get a more holistic view of the stock by looking at: